keepdream1ng/keepdream1ng/README.md

 Technologies im used to as developer:
 1. .NET C# with Visual Studio.
 2. Git
-3. Skilled enough at HTML, CSS, Javascript.
+3. Skilled enough at HTML, CSS, Javascript to build web apps with ASP.NET and (optionally) Blazor.
 4. Beguiner at SQL.
 5. Beguiner at Docker.